 Chronic and non-healing wounds can result from a number of factors, including diabetes, poor circulation, trauma, vascular disease, and immobility (which can lead to pressure ulcers, commonly known as "bed sores").
 An estimated eight million Americans suffer from chronic wounds.
 Wounds come from a variety of different medical conditions, and they don't heal for many different reasons.

 No. In fact, the Wound Care Center prefers to work with your physician or medical specialist during the treatments.
-We even keep your doctor informed with frequent progress reports.
 While you’ll be receiving treatment for your wound from the Wound Care Center, you’ll continue to receive all of your routine care from your primary physician.

 Many health plans cover Wound Care Center treatments.
 Call us to determine what your specific plan covers.